jiyao94/LibMaster/README.md

 ### Packing stand alone execution file for Windows
 On Windows platform, we also provide methods to run this tool without python environment.
-In the `requirements-win.txt` you will install two packing tools: [Pyinstaller]() and [cx-freeze]().
+In the `requirements-win.txt` you will install two packing tools: [Pyinstaller](http://www.pyinstaller.org/) and [cx-Freeze](http://cx-freeze.sourceforge.net/).
 They can package python environment into into one single execution file or a folder contains all dependencies.
 For detailed usage for these tools, please refer to their websites.

 For **Pyinstaller**, go to `LibMaster/` directory and type command:
 ```